andrew/ultimate-awesome/README.md

 - [awesome-CAD](https://github.com/bertjiazheng/awesome-CAD) - 😎 A list of awesome Computer-Aided Design (CAD) papers.
 - [noPress](https://github.com/CodinCat/noPress) - A collection of CMSs and Static Site Generators.
 - [awesome-thingsboard](https://github.com/devaskim/awesome-thingsboard) - A curated list of awesome Thingsboard widgets, widget bundles, dashboards, rule chains and custom rule nodes.
+- [awesome-python-machine-learning-resources](https://github.com/HanXinzi-AI/awesome-python-machine-learning-resources) - A collection of awesome machine learning and deep learning Python libraries&tools. 热门实用机器学习和深入学习Python库和工具的集合.
 - [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-spacemacs](https://github.com/rajasegar/awesome-spacemacs) - A collection of awesome Spacemacs resources.
-- [awesome-ai4eda](https://github.com/Thinklab-SJTU/awesome-ai4eda) - Awesome Artificial Intelligence for Electronic Design Automation Papers.
 - [awesome-extjs](https://github.com/abenhamdine/awesome-extjs) - A curated list of ExtJS resources.
 - [awesome-cloud-robotics](https://github.com/Airbotics/awesome-cloud-robotics) - A curated list of awesome resources, tutorials and tools for cloud robotics.
 - [awesome-version-managers](https://github.com/bernardoduarte/awesome-version-managers) - A curated list of awesome Version Managers.
 - [awesome-technical-diy-cn](https://github.com/blanboom/awesome-technical-diy-cn) - DIY Projects/Tools/Books for Makers.
-- [awesome-python-machine-learning-resources](https://github.com/HanXinzi-AI/awesome-python-machine-learning-resources) - A collection of awesome machine learning and deep learning Python libraries&tools. 热门实用机器学习和深入学习Python库和工具的集合.
 - [awesome-cv](https://github.com/mawady/awesome-cv) - Curated educational list for computer vision.
 - [awesome-security-feed](https://github.com/mrtouch93/awesome-security-feed) - A semi-curated list of Security Feeds.
 - [awesome-pinoy-made](https://github.com/OSSPhilippines/awesome-pinoy-made) - A collection of libraries, and open-source projects lead by Filipino authors/maintainers.
+- [awesome-computercraft](https://github.com/tomodachi94/awesome-computercraft) - Useful libraries, programs, literature, and mods for ComputerCraft and its forks.
 - [awesome-solr](https://github.com/Anant/awesome-solr) - A curated list of Awesome Apache Solr links and resources. .
 - [awesome-ml-blogs](https://github.com/antoinebrl/awesome-ml-blogs) - Curated list of technical blogs on machine learning · AI/ML/DL/CV/NLP/MLOps.
 - [awesome-transformer](https://github.com/ictnlp/awesome-transformer) - A collection of transformer's guides, implementations and variants. .
 - [awesome-indie-maker](https://github.com/ljinkai/awesome-indie-maker) - A curated list of awesome things related to Indie Maker.
 - [awesome-interop](https://github.com/nomad-xyz/awesome-interop) - A curated list of awesome resources and projects that concern blockchain interoperability.
-- [awesome-computercraft](https://github.com/tomodachi94/awesome-computercraft) - Useful libraries, programs, literature, and mods for ComputerCraft and its forks.
 - [python_more_awesome](https://github.com/wilfreddesert/python_more_awesome) - The essential Python list.
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
 - [open-science-resources](https://github.com/asoplata/open-science-resources) - A publicly-editable collection of open science resources, including tools, datasets, meta-resources, etc.